Zikhron Ya'akov: Demographics

-In the 1922 census of Palestine conducted by the British Mandate authorities, Zikhron Ya'akov had a population of 1,302 inhabitants; 1,013 Jews, 7 Christians and 282 Muslims, where the Christians were 2 Orthodox, 3 Roman Catholics, 1 Anglican and 1 Protestant.
+In the 1922 census of Palestine conducted by the British Mandate authorities, Zikhron Ya'akov had a population of 1,302 inhabitants: 1,013 Jews, 7 Christians and 282 Muslims, where the Christians were 2 Orthodox, 3 Roman Catholics, 1 Anglican and 1 Protestant.

-The population increased dramatically in the early 1950s, after the independence of Israel.
+The population increased dramatically in the early 1950s, after the State of Israel was established.
 Between the 1960s and 1990s, the population remained constant with about 5,000 inhabitants.
 As of 2025, Zikhron Ya'akov had a population of 23,875.
 Many residents continue to engage in agriculture, although upscale private homes have been built by families attracted to the scenic landscape.
 Zikhron Ya'akov has a high number of English speaking residents, olim and others.